radareorg/radare2-book/rasm2/assemble.md

-## Assemble
+## Assembler

-It is quite common to use 'rasm2' from the shell.
-It is a nice utility for copypasting the hexpairs that represent the opcode.
+`rasm2` can be used from the command-line to quickly copy-paste hexpairs that represent a given machine instruction.

     $ rasm2 -a x86 -b 32 'mov eax, 33'
     b821000000